 Locate combustion air inlet as far away as possible from swimming pool and swimming pool pump house.
 All combustion air and vent pipes must be airtight and watertight.
-Combustion air and vent piping must also terminate exactly as shown in Figure 9 or 10.
+Combustion air and vent piping must also terminate exactly as shown in Figure #9 or 10 (in Combustion Air And Vent Pipe section near center of this manual).
 Vent connections serving appliances vented by natural draft shall not be connected into any portion of mechanical draft systems operating under positive pressure.